- 2

 Top Places to Visit in Andhra Pradesh

 - Tirupati & Tirumala — The Spiritual Capital of India: The Sri Venkateswara Temple at Tirumala is the most visited pilgrimage site in the world, receiving over 60,000 to 1,00,000 devotees every single day.
 Set atop the seven sacred hills of Tirumala at 853 metres, the temple is dedicated to Lord Venkateswara — a form of Lord Vishnu.
-Beyond the main shrine, Tirupati city offers the Sri Padmavathi Ammavari Temple at Tiruchanur, Sri Kapileswara Swamy Temple, the scenic Talakona Waterfalls — Andhra’s highest waterfall — and the tranquil Chandragiri Fort.
+Beyond the main shrine, Tirupati offers the Sri Padmavathi Ammavari Temple at Tiruchanur, the scenic Talakona Waterfalls — Andhra’s highest waterfall — and the tranquil Chandragiri Fort.

-- Horsley Hills — The Andhra Pradesh Hill Station: Set at 1,265 metres in the Chittoor district, Horsley Hills is Andhra Pradesh’s most popular hill station — a cool, forested retreat named after D. Horsley, a British collector who fell in love with the landscape.
-The Mallamma Temple, Horsley Hills viewpoint, and the ancient Eucalyptus tree — believed to be over 150 years old and planted by Horsley himself — are the key attractions.
+- Horsley Hills — Andhra Pradesh’s Hill Station: Set at 1,265 metres in the Chittoor district, Horsley Hills is Andhra Pradesh’s most popular hill station — a cool, forested retreat named after W.D.
+Horsley, a British collector.
+The Mallamma Temple, Horsley Hills viewpoint, and an ancient Eucalyptus tree believed to be over 150 years old and planted by Horsley himself are the key attractions.
 Ideal for family getaways and weekend escapes from Chennai and Bengaluru.

 Best Time to Visit Andhra Pradesh